muhmud/qsh/README.md

 tables
 ```

-You can also apply additional filtering to scripts (you must highlight the query for this to work):
+You can also apply additional filtering & sorting to scripts (you must highlight the query for this to work):

 ```
 tables
 where table_schema = 'public'
+order by table_rows desc
 ```

 There are quite a few scripts available.
 You can see what they are by executing the `scripts` script.
 You can also add you own custom scripts to `~/.qsh/clients/psql/scripts` or `~/.qsh/clients/mysql/scripts`, depending on the database platform you are targeting.